emrul17/PortfolioProjects/README.md

 degree-degree column refers to 5 different types of degree employee has.
 They are doctoral, masters, bachelor, High school and None.

-major-major represents what majors they have in school.
-For example, Physics, chemistry, engineering etc.
+major-This represents what major they have.
+For example, Physics, chemistry, biology, engineering, business etc.

-industry -industry column talks about different types of industries like Web, financical service, health, education, service, oil and auto.
+industry -industry column represents about different types of industries like Web, financical service, health, education, service, oil and auto.

 yearsExperience- This difines how many years of experiences employee has